1. Principles of Edition

 Rules of Transcription

-The choices carried out are purely formal and do not change the sense of the text.
+The choices carried out are purely formal and do not change the sense of the text.1.
+Spelling

 The same can be said of streets: via Monserrato (in Rome) not Monsserato, etc.